-- 9.2.1 All biology reagents will be made with great care, following all quality and safety procedures.
-A mask will be worn by analysts during reagent preparation to help avoid the potential for contamination.
-See 9.4 and 9.5 below for individual reagent recipes. - 9.2.2 Each reagent has a corresponding form to document the making of the reagent and components used.
+- 9.2.2 Each reagent has a corresponding form to document the making of the reagent and components used.
 This form or an electronic equivalent in ILIMS must be filled out.
 A reagent label must be made that has the reagent name, the lab lot number (which consists of the first few letters of the reagent name followed by the date prepared, in the form 'MMDDYY'), and the preparer's initials.
 The NFPA designation will be completed on all labels.
-Refillable squirt-bottles of water or ethanol will be labeled but need not bear dates or initials. - 9.2.3 An effort should be made to use in-house reagents within one year of preparation; however, they do not expire and may continue to be used beyond the one year timeframe.
+Refillable squirt-bottles of water or ethanol will be labeled but need not bear dates or initials (unless dilutions are made, i.e.: 70% ethanol). - 9.2.3 An effort should be made to use in-house reagents within one year of preparation; however, they do not expire and may continue to be used beyond the one year timeframe.